pasqal-io/aquordion/docs/benchmarks.md

 ## VQE

 Here are the median execution times for VQE.
+We compare optimizing with `PyQTorch` against optimizing with `Horqrux` and jitting.

+### Times

+Below we present the distribution of median times for each circuit type.

 ```python exec="on" source="material-block" session="benchmarks"